• Menu

 Also check out Hotel Anjo, the Aurea Fatima Hotel Congress and Spa or the Mercure Fatima for other reasonably priced hotels in Fatima.

-For believers: this one is obvious really, as the spiritual energy of the Sanctuary and the opportunity to attend a mass or join a pilgrimage offer moments of spiritual connection to Catholics from all over the world.
-Going to the site where the Virgin Mary appeared to Lucia, Jacinta and Francisco is a no-brainer!
+For believers this one is pretty obvious, as the spiritual energy of the Sanctuary and the opportunity to attend a mass or join a pilgrimage gives Catholics greater spiritual connection to their faith.
+Equally important is the chance to visit the site where the Virgin Mary appeared to Lucia, Jacinta and Francisco.

-For those of you that are also visiting Lisbon as part of your trip to Portugal, then do check out my posts on traditional Portuguese food, my thoughts on the best time to visit Lisbon, and the best small luxury hotels to rest your weary bones in.
+Anyway, for those of you that are also visiting Lisbon as part of your Portugal trip, then do check out my posts on traditional Portuguese food, my thoughts on the best time to visit Lisbon, and where to stay in the Portuguese capital!

 Leave a reply